Skip to main content

 How many credit cards should I have?

-How do you cancel credit cards?
+How do you cancel a credit card?

 To cancel a credit card you no longer wish to have, you’ll first have to make sure you pay off any remaining balance on the card.
 Once you've done that you can contact your credit card provider and ask them to cancel the card.
+Once the card has been cancelled, check your credit report to make sure it’s been reflected on your credit record.
+This won’t happen right away, so wait a few weeks after you cancel the card to check your credit report.

-Cancelling a credit card can hurt your credit score as it’ll affect your credit utilisation, which is the percentage of overall borrowing against your total available credit.
+Cancelling a credit card can impact your credit score as it’ll affect your credit utilisation, which is the percentage of overall borrowing against your total available credit.
 A high credit utilisation ratio can lead lenders to think your finances are a bit tight.

 How Uswitch compares credit cards